 Consequently, the problem should be attributed to the irradiance values measured by the pyranometers

 - It is generally accepted and a common practice to calculate Performance Ratio when the PoA irradiance is over a threshold - usually set over 100 W/m2.
 This is because the PR values for low irradiances may be irregular, usually due to the nonlinear behavior of the solar modules and inverters at low irradiance levels.
 This threshold is a setting in the system, with a default value of 200 W/m2.
 Setting a very low value for irradiance threshold (e.g. 10W/m2) may cause Performance Ratio values over 100%.

 - Shaded and/or dirty pyranometers.

-- another reason for low irradiance values are the reason leading to the high PR values could be the high relative humidity.
+- Another reason for low irradiance values or the reason leading to the high PR values could be the high relative humidity.
 Humidity could affect the pyranometers’ accuracy.
 It is recommended that you contact your pyranometers’ vendor to further analyze this behavior.